panchiniak/baremetal/README.md

 This will be used to allow Ansible to access the host machine with no need of typing your password.

+## Custom variables

+After installation you can add your custom variables at `ansible/group_vars/emnies_hosts`

 ## Usage

 Replace `<host>` by the host you want to run the playbook against: